syncfusion-content/winui-docs/winui/Calendar/UI-Customization.md

 # UI customization of the WinUI Calendar (SfCalendar)

-This section describes about the various customization options available in [Calendar](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html) control.
+This section describes about the various customization options available in the [Calendar](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html) control.

 ## Hide days that are out of scope

-You can hide the days that are out of the scope of current view by setting the [OutOfScopeVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_OutOfScopeVisibility) property value as **Hidden**.
+You can hide the days that are out of scope of the current view by setting the [OutOfScopeVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_OutOfScopeVisibility) property value as **Hidden**.
 The default value of `OutOfScopeVisibility` property is **Enabled**.

 {% tabs %}
 {% highlight xaml %}